 Radiographic testing is a widely accepted method for finding voids and defects in materials.
 Makers of castings and solder connections on printed circuit boards have used radiographic testing to detect voids in 2D images and Computed Tomography (CT) in 3D images with excellent results that are well documented.
 As CT scanning continues to evolve and emerge as the inspection method of choice new challenges arise.
 Many times customers are unaware of the difference and apply old specifications on their drawings that may no longer apply.
 Or they do not know the full capabilities of the newer technologies or have not yet defined the specifications for their application.

-3D printing is an area where this is especially true.
+Additive Manufacturing (3D Printing) is an area where this is especially true.
 New components are being designed that could never have existed before and new specifications for defect detection have to be applied.
 We often hear from customers that they want to see every possible defect in their 3D printed parts.
 While this is possible, they usually do not like the result of this all-encompassing request.
 The advanced software that is used to analyze CT scan data is able to discretely interrogate each voxel element (a voxel is a volumetric pixel – the basic unit of CT data).
 Turning off all of the filters to reveal every possible defect allows the software the potential to select false positives.
 This makes the resulting defect list show thousands of indications when in reality there are only a few or possibly none.
 Most false positive indications in these cases are random noise that the software can filter out with reasonable settings.